LiamGaff/Paw-Patrol-V1/README.md

 ## With Gitpod
 * Create a Gitpod account and install Gitpod Browser extension for chrome.
 * Log into your gitpod account.
-* Go to [Github repository]() and click on the green "Gitpod" button.
+* Go to [Github repository](https://github.com/LiamGaff/Paw_Patrol_V1) and click on the green "Gitpod" button.
 * This will open a new Gitpod workspace created from the code in the github repository where you can work.
 * You will need to create an env.py file with your values.
 * You will need to install all of the project requirements.
 This can be done using the command pip3 install -r requirements.txt.
 * Make migrations and migrate to create the database by using the terminal command python3 manage.py makemigrations and python3 manage.py migrate.
 * You will need to create a superuser for your database.
-This can also be done in the terminal using "python3 manage.py createsuperuser" and then follow instructions.
+This can also be done in the terminal using "python3 manage.py createsuperuser" and then following instructions.
 * Use python3 manage.py runserver to run the server and view the app.

 ## Local IDE
-* Go to my Github repository [here]().
+* Go to my Github repository [here](https://github.com/LiamGaff/Paw_Patrol_V1).
 * Under the repository name click "Code".
 * Here you can either Clone or Download the repository.
 * You should clone the repository using HTTPS, clicking on the icon to copy the link.